jbaron/cats/README.md

   Alternatively you can download NW.js from the following page: [NW.js downloads](http://nwjs.io).

-* Download the CATS binary package (it is a file called cats-x.y.z.nw).
-There are two versions available, a stable version meant for daily work and an unstable version if you want to try out the latest and greatest features.

-  Download either one from the following location:
+* Get the CATS binary package (it is a file called cats-x.y.z.nw).
+You can download it from the following location:

   [CATS releases](https://github.com/jbaron/cats/releases/)

-After you performed bove two step, just go to the directory where you downloaded the CATS package and type:
+After you done just go to the directory where you downloaded the CATS package and type:

 ```shell
 nwjs cats-x.y.z.nw